 Yes, there is a separate price cap for the 4 million customers on prepayment meters which works in exactly the same way.

-Will my energy bills be cheaper as a result of the lower price cap?
+Will my energy bills be more expensive as a result of the higher price cap?

-However, it’s important to note that Ofgem are only capping the amount that be charged per unit of energy for SVTs so if you start to use more energy, you will see your bills increase.
+It’s important to note that Ofgem are increasing the amount that’s charged per single unit of energy for default tariffs so depending on your usage, your bills may still fluctuate.

 Switching is the best way to lock in a great price for your energy